 It's all good and well knowing what to expect, but how should you go about solving these problems you encounter?

 We will adopt a logical approach to solving mathematical problems allowing us to develop our scientific minds, and with some practice: solve problems from memory, instead of referring to textbooks!
-We will also keep you informed of the many useful websites and resources that you can make use of during your revision.
+We will also keep you informed of the many useful websites and excellent resources that you can make use of during your revision.

 Aside from revising, the trick to learning how to succeed in maths is practising all the skills you learn, from primary school through to your GCSEs, A Levels and beyond, so that you know how to break down problems into smaller questions that you can answer until you've found an overall solution.
 It may not seem like it at the time, but all of your Maths teachers have been working on developing your skills over time, using the knowledge you learn as a foundation for the next important Maths lesson.

 The key thing to remember is this: however difficult your problem is: whether it's an algebra question, a question about inequalities, fractions or coordinates: each "type of problem" has the same steps to solve it and, deep down, you know these steps because you've spent many years working up this.